 At the Seattle workshop I gave a one-hour presentation on a tax issues (early retirement, of course; this year is on knowing when to do your own taxes and when to call in the pros).
 I did not know I would get a stipend; I did it for free because I wanted to do it.
 It was not work; it was fun!
 I was still retired or at least continued in my unemployed status that began when I was born.
 I enjoy speaking if front of groups so much I accept 5-10 speaking engagements per year, most unpaid.
 Sharing ideas excites me.

 My message is for you to discover what “fun” is for you and what “work” is.
 Some people golf for a living (a job), others take every opportunity to hit the greens; they even pay for the privilege.
 I am not insane, as Pete indicated, for running a business and preparing a boatload of tax returns.
-Truth is I am happier than a pig in shit.
+Truth is I am happier than a pig in manure.

 We all do things we do not like doing at times; doing so does not make it a job.
 The root canal I spoke of above is not a job description; neither is travelling, though it feels that way to me.
 What makes travelling palatable is the people.
 I love working with people.
 I went to Costa Rice with my parents for two weeks because I knew I would have a great memory.
 Loved coming home, too.
 Jamaica was my honeymoon.
 Most of the states I’ve seen and Canada are the result of conferences I attended.
 I travel to learn and meet new people, giving my travels a purpose.